-To configure one-way SSL verification:
+To configure one-way SSL verification on a non-Windows machine:

-- 1. Set the SSLMode connection attribute to 1. - 2.
-Set the UseSslIdentityCheck connection attribute to 1. - 3.
-Set the SSLTrustedCertsPath connection attribute to the full path of the .pem file containing the certificate for verifying the server.
+- 1. Set the SSLMode property to 1. - 2.
+Set the UseSslIdentityCheck property to 1. - 3.
+Set the SSLTrustedCertsPath property to the full path of the .pem file containing the certificate for verifying the server.